 A 1939 flood level and three 1956 flood levels at RD 145 m do not appear consistent with current trends.
-These flood levels came from the same source, and no reason could be found for the discrepancies.
+No reason could be found for the discrepancies.
+All came from the same source.

-Likewise a 1954 flood level at RD 1620 m was well above more recent flood levels, and is considered to be an anomaly.
+Likewise a 1954 flood level at RD 1620 m was well above more recent flood levels.
+And is considered to be an anomaly.